Jáde Osiberu: Career

 Despite working professionally as a software developer after graduation, Osiberu decided to change career to film-making.
-In celebrating the Women's History Month, Pulse included her in its list of ten women making waves by developing content in Nigerian film industry.
-Osiberu started her production company, Tribe85 Productions in 2017 with the aim of "telling African stories to a global audience".
-During an interview with BellaNaija, her work ethic, attention to detail and creative drive was praised by the interviewer.
+In celebration of the Women's History Month, Pulse included her in its list of ten women making waves by developing content in Nigerian film industry.
+Osiberu started her production company; Tribe85 Productions in 2017 with the aim of "telling African stories to a global audience".
+During an interview with BellaNaija; her work ethic, attention to detail and creative drive was praised by the interviewer.

 In 2018, she headlined Nollywood Film Festival in Scotland.

 In 2017, Osiberu wrote and directed Isoken, a film about the challenges faced by an unmarried female professionals amidst pressure from family, as well as romantic interracial relationships in modern Nigerian setting.
 For her directorial role, she won best director at 2018 Africa Magic Viewers Choice Awards and got a Africa Movie Academy Award for Best Director nomination.

 The film was also the subject of scholarly discussions with the titular character being characterized with traits of feminism.
 Culture Custodian highlighted how the theme of the film is set up to fight misogyny in the Nigerian patriarchal society.
+Her latest movie Christmas in Lagos, is set to debut on Prime Video on 20 December 2024.